aayushbhardwajj/API_Based_Web_Scraping/README.md

 # NFT Scraper

-A Jupyter Notebooks that has two scrpit:
+A Jupyter Notebooks that has two Script:
 	1) collection_asset_.ipynb
-		a) Scrpit for NFT collections
+		a) Script for NFT collections
-		b) Scrpit for Assets of NFT collections
+		b) Script for Assets of NFT collections

 ## Disclaimer